 The NIST Photometry Short Course is offered every two years and covers fundamentals in photometry, radiometry, and colorimetry and practical aspects of measurements of luminous flux, luminous intensity, illuminance, luminance, color temperature, and chromaticity of light sources.
 Participants will gain experience in the calibration of lamps, photometers, and colorimeters.

-The ninth NIST Photometry Short Course is planned for three and half days at NIST Gaithersburg, Maryland.
-The course will consist of ten lectures (first two days) given by NIST scientists and Dr. Sauter from PTB, Germany, and three laboratory sessions (last day and a half) at NIST photometry laboratory using the 4 m photometry bench, the 2.5 m integrating sphere, and the color temperature measurement facility.
+The tenth NIST Photometry Short Course is planned for three and half days at NIST Gaithersburg, Maryland.
+The course will consist of ten lectures (first two days) given by NIST scientists and three laboratory sessions (last day and a half) at NIST photometry laboratory using the 4 m photometry bench, the 2.5 m integrating sphere, and the color temperature measurement facility.
 Course participants are divided into three groups and will participate in actual measurements of luminous flux, luminous intensity and illuminance, and color temperature to gain experiences in the calibration of lamps, photometers, and colorimeters.